PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_laleh-asadzadeh/index.md

   - data-science-journeys
 ---

-This is the second in our series of articles following our Data Science Journeys webinar featuring Senior Lead Data Scientist, Laleh Asadzadeh.
+This is the second in our series of articles featuring speakers from our Data Science Journeys webinar.
+This article features Senior Lead Data Scientist, Laleh Asadzadeh.
 Enjoy!

 ## The speaker